- Listenability - 9/109/10

 The new Nine Inch Nails record Not The Actual Events is available NOW, along with any other high-resolution downloads that went live in the store last week.

 At first, I didn’t quite understand what I was listening to.
-It sounded somewhat disappointing, expecting that it would sound something like their previous albums.
-These feelings were soon to be taken away from the moment I listened to it again, and it gets even better with every time I listen to it.
-You won't be able to understand and appreciate the full extent of this EP within the first couple of listens, it's definitely not something you'll want to listen to while doing something else, you really need to sit down, close your eyes and just listen.
+It sounded somewhat disappointing, expecting it to sound like their previous albums.
+These feelings were quickly taken away from the moment I listened to it a second time, and it gets even better with every time I listen to it.
+You will not be able to understand and appreciate the full extent of this EP within the first few moments of listening, it is absolutely not something you want to listen to while doing something else, you have to sit down, close your eyes and just listen.

 Not The Actual Events is an impenetrable EP which requires effort to learn to appreciate it and is by no means obligated to make sense to you.